Yakudoshi: Origins

 Some elements of yakudoshi beliefs probably stem from the Chinese-derived astrological system known as Onmyōdō, though yakudoshi practice today is more closely associated with Shinto institutions.
 Several scholars find it suggestive, for example, that the Chinese lunar-solar calendar runs on a sixty-year cycle, so that in one's unlucky sixty-first year, one is at the same point in the cycle as in the year of one's birth.
 The yakudoshi superstitions may also be related to indigenous traditional Japanese beliefs regarding ritual purification and affinity by age.
 In some rural communities, it was thought necessary to avoid exchange yakudoshi gifts with, or attending the yakudoshi festivities of, one's age-mates during an unlucky year.

 Many Japanese believe that the bad luck associated with some ages derives from puns that it is possible to make with their numerals.
 The numeral 33, for example, can be pronounced sanzan, which may mean either "troublesome" or "birth difficulty," the numeral 42 can be pronounced shi ni, meaning "to death," and the number 19 can be pronounced jū ku, meaning "intense suffering."
-In 1955, the anthropologist Edward Norbeck dismissed such explanations as "folk etymology," arguing that when yakudoshi practices first arose, literacy was not widespread enough for homonyms to have caused them, but in 1998, another scholar, David C. Lewis, suggested that such puns involve only simple Chinese characters for numbers and could indeed have been widely known even in early periods.
+In 1955, the anthropologist Edward Norbeck dismissed such explanations as folk etymology, arguing that when yakudoshi practices first arose, literacy was not widespread enough for homonyms to have caused them, but in 1998, another scholar, David C. Lewis, suggested that such puns involve only simple Chinese characters for numbers and could indeed have been widely known even in early periods.
+The term yakudoshi may also carry a second, more positive connotation.
+Those entering such a year are traditionally encouraged to undergo a period of purification and ritual seclusion (monoimi, saikai) and to take on active Shinto duties, such as carrying a shrine's portable palanquin (mikoshi) or joining its parishioners' guild (miyaza), a usage reflecting the alternate reading of yaku as "duty" or "office," rather than solely "misfortune."
+In modern times, however, this original sense of yakudoshi as an age of assumed responsibility has largely faded, leaving the association with taboo and misfortune dominant.

 When asked about yakudoshi, Japanese sometimes say that they mark the boundaries of significant life-stages or that they mark significant moments of change in the human body.